ShinningLun/hello-world/README.md

 I'm glad to be here with a guide presenting me the steps of creating a branch in github.
 I love it absolutely!
-because what a fucking platform for programming work.
-It can endless help you record these looking like shit part in the learning process.
-Ok, lets do it.
+because what a platform for programming work.
+It can assist you record these looking like beginner part in the learning process.